atulyw/tomcat7-maven-clickstart/README.md

 ## Create database if needed
 ```
-db:create --username my-username --password alpha-beta tomcat7-maven-clickstart-db
+db:create --username my-username --password alpha-beta mydb
 ```

 ## Bind application to database

 ```
-bees app:bind -a  tomcat7-maven-clickstart -db tomcat7-maven-clickstart-db -as mydb
+bees app:bind -a  myapp -db mydb -as mydb
 ```
-* "`-a  tomcat7-maven-clickstart`": the name of your application
+* "`-a  myapp`": the name of your application
-* "`-db tomcat7-maven-clickstart-db`": the name of your CloudBees MySQL Database
+* "`-db mydb`": the name of your CloudBees MySQL Database
 * "`-as mydb`": the name of the binding which is used to identify the binding and to compose the name of the environment variables used to describe this binding (always prefer '_' to '-' for bindings because '-' is not supported in linux environment variable names).

 This binding will create